emacsmirror/gptel-aibo/README.md

   that are automatically sent to the LLM.

   The default value is 2.

+- `gptel-aibo-default-mode`

+  Functions similarly to `gptel-default-mode`; when set, it takes precedence over the latter.
+- `gptel-aibo-prompt-prefix-alist`

+  Functions similarly to `gptel-default-mode`; when set, it takes precedence over the latter.

+### Face Settings
+- `gptel-aibo-op-display`

+  Currently, the `<OP>` marker is displayed as the character 🏹 in the gptel-aibo console.
+If you prefer a different symbol, you can define another one, choose different characters for different operations, or even disable it entirely.
+- `gptel-aibo-op-face`

+  This setting controls the face for OP action names, such as `MODIFY`, `CREATE`, and `DELETE`.
+You can customize it, or even set different faces for different actions.

+  For more details, check out `gptel-aibo-face.el`.

 ## Miscellaneous
 To make the gptel-aibo console look a bit fancier, I copied the following